 To promote economic opportunities for the LGBT community by being an advocate and resource for all member businesses that encourage equality.

-The Chamber works tirelessly to promote our Members through marketing initiatives, public relation campaigns, and cooperative advertising that reach local, regional, national, and global markets.
+The Chamber works tirelessly to promote our Members through marketing initiatives, public relations campaigns, and cooperative advertising that reach local, regional, and national markets.

 The Chamber functions as a support system that empowers the LGBT community, both socially and economically.